kindaro/interval-cover/writ.md

                                 ^
                                 on the right end

-Considering that the left end of an interval is never to the right of its right end, this gives us `sum [5, 4..
+Considering that the left end of an interval is never to the right of its right end _(duh)_, this gives us `sum [5, 4..
 1] = 15` disjoint qualitative relations between two intervals.
 Disregarding the two relations where both ends of one interval are on the same end of another _(meaning the interval is a point)_, that gives 13.
 And now there is a [prior art][1] discussing exactly 13 disjoint exhaustive relations on intervals. _([Original article.][2])_

 [1]: https://www.ics.uci.edu/~alspaugh/cls/shr/allen.html
 [2]: https://cse.unl.edu/~choueiry/Documents/Allen-CACM1983.pdf